 America’s population is getting older.
 This generation is looking for ways to stimulate their minds and keep mentally sharp.
 Perhaps the very best way to keep the cobwebs from settling in is sitting in the corner of your living room and gathering dust: your piano!

 Learning to play piano or continuing to do so improves coordination.
 Playing hands together increases brain activity on a grand scale.
 Maximum brain stimulus occurs when each hand does a different thing at the same time.

 Enhance hearing acuity and memory when you play the piano.
 You are automatically training your ear to hear different pitches as you play different notes.
 This “ear training” and pitch discrimination is a very sophisticated mental process.
 While learning to discern the interval of a 2nd (such as from C to D) from a 5th (from C up to G) seems simple enough, it is actually stimulating brain food beyond measure.

-Sight reading creates a totally different mental exercise for the brain.
+Piano brain connection in Sight reading creates a totally different mental exercise for the brain.
 This is because the eyes must follow each note on the page to read. music.
 Reading a foreign language involves interpreting one symbol to mean a different word.
 This is the same process used in reading music.

 Combine this with the hand-eye coordination skill which is developed and you have the recipe for high level learning.
 For those concerned with eye strength, reading music is a great eye muscle building exercise as you are reading from left to right in a very controlled manner.

 Learning music theory is another intellectual process that you experience when you study piano.
 Perhaps this is the piano brain food at its top level.
 Simple melodies, chords and music intervals all involve mental gymnastics that will leave you head and shoulder above the place you were before you began.